Poorya-Rajabi/three.js-practice/README.md

 //cube.position.y
 //cube.position.z

-cube.position.length() // distance from center of scene
+cube.position.length() // The distance from the center of the object to the center of scene

 cube.position.distanceTo(camera.position) // distance from other object